 Directors – Bob Perschietti, Peter Ramsey & Rodney Rothman, Screenplay – Phil Lord & Rodney Rothman, Story – Phil Lord, Producers – Avi Arad, Phil Lord, Christopher Miller, Amy Pascal & Christina Steinberg, Music – Daniel Pemberton, Animation – Sony Pictures Imageworks, Visual Effects Supervisor – Danny Dimian, Production Design – Justin K. Thompson.
 Production Company – Marvel/Sony Pictures Animation/Lord-Miller/Pascal Pictures.

 Spider-Man: Into the Spider-Verse has been placed into the directorial hands of unknowns – Bob Persichetti had previously worked as a storyboard artist for Disney and DreamWorks and makes his directorial debut here; Rodney Rothman was previously a screenwriter with the likes of Grudge Match (2013) and 22 Jump Street (2014), as well as a producer, and also makes his directorial debut here.
 The only one with prior directorial experience was Peter Ramsey, a former storyboard artist who directed DreamWorks’ Rise of the Guardians (2012).
-However, the real driving creative force behind the film is Phil Lord and Chris Miller, the directing duo that had a huge success with the animated Cloudy with a Chance of Meatballs (2009) and then the live-action 21 Jump Street (2012) and its sequel 22 Jump Street and the hit of The Lego Movie (2014), as well as producing the tv series The Last Man on Earth (2015-8) and the animated Storks (2016).
+That said, the real driving creative force behind the film is Phil Lord and Christopher Miller, the directing duo that had a huge success with the animated Cloudy with a Chance of Meatballs (2009) and then the live-action 21 Jump Street (2012) and its sequel 22 Jump Street (2014), and the hit of The Lego Movie (2014), as well as producing the tv series The Last Man on Earth (2015-8), the animated Storks (2016), The Mitchells vs the Machines (2021) and the live-action Cocaine Bear (2023)..
 More recently, they gained a certain notoriety as being the directors fired from Solo: A Star Wars Story (2018).

 The stew of alternate Spider-Men is not dissimilar to the wittily irreverent, frequently fourth-wall breaking way in which Lord and Miller mixed up and crossed over media franchises in The Lego Movie or hilariously deflated the source material in the 21 Jump Street films.
 Another feature of Lord and Miller’s films is their enormous visual energy and considerable humour.
 Most noticeable is the vibrance of their colour palettes – the Cloudy With a Chance of Meatballs films seem to be trying to use every colour at once.